10 Fun Snow Day Activities for Kids

 No gray skies here!
 Bring a little sunshine inside with rainbow foam.
 To make the rainbow foam, mix 2 tablespoons clear dish detergent, 1 tablespoon nontoxic tempera paint, and 1/4 cup water in a bowl.
 Use an electric mixer to blend the ingredients for 2 minutes until stiff peaks form.

 Grilled cheese—with or without tomato soup—is practically a no-brainer, but fancy it up and make it an event.
-Have a grilled cheese bar: Put out bread (whatever slices you have on hand) and grated ends of cheese from the fridge (mozzarella, Parmesan, that bit of Gouda you didn’t know what to do with).
-Add pots of jam, caramelized onions, tomato slices, bacon, pickles, apples, raisins—we used marinara and spinach.
-Then elevate lunch to a dining experience: Enlist older kids to set the table and light candles; put younger kids to work making place cards.
-Custom place mats (cut from that pile of newspapers) turn the everyday task of setting the table into a fun project.
+Choose one of our favorite grilled cheese recipes, or create a build-your-own-grilled cheese bar.
+Put out bread (whatever slices you have on hand) and grated ends of cheese from the fridge (mozzarella, Parmesan, that bit of Gouda you didn’t know what to do with).
+Add pots of jam, caramelized onions, tomato slices, bacon, pickles, apples, and even dried fruit.

 Upcycling, that is!
 Turn extra baking cups and craft materials into a fun dress-up mask with our simple frog mask how-to.
 Using regular sized baking cups ($4 for 150, Target) and cardstock, you can make a goofy, googly-eyed frog mask.
 If you don’t have colored baking cups, have the kids color them with markers.